1998ky262/Drow-a-line/README.md

-# animation
+# Draw a line
-Animation in JavaScript HTML CSS!
+Draw a line in JavaScript HTML CSS!